fideloper/How-EE-Works/README.md

-# This is how Expression Engine works
+# This is how ExpressionEngine works

-This is a brief explanation behind content management in Expression Engine.
-This will be most useful to you if you have a basic understanding of what [Expression Engine is](http://expressionengine.com/) is.
+This is a brief explanation behind content management in ExpressionEngine.
+This will be most useful to you if you have a basic understanding of what [ExpressionEngine is](http://expressionengine.com/) is.

 ## Channels
 `Channels` are content types.
 For example, a blog section is a content type.
 A video feed is a content type.
 An [image rotator](http://webdesignandsuch.com/posts/fancymoves/index.html) could be its own content type, or it could be the presentation of a content type, such as featured blog articles.